Peruvian TV airs audio of prime minister discussing airport contract

-LIMA Peruvian television network ATV broadcast an audio recording on Thursday in which Prime Minister Fernando Zavala is heard in a private meeting with the country's comptroller discussing a now-cancelled airport contract.
+LIMA (Reuters) - Peruvian television network ATV broadcast an audio recording on Thursday in which Prime Minister Fernando Zavala is heard in a private meeting with the country's comptroller discussing a now-cancelled airport contract.

 Reuters could not independently verify the authenticity of the recording, and Zavala and Vice President Martin Vizcarra, who is also heard in the recording, did not respond to requests for comment.